DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 ## The work never ends

 We'll continue to share our experience migrating Natural Resources Revenue Data.
-[Email us](mailto:nrrd@onrr.gov) or [track us down in GitHub](https://github.com/ONRR/doi-extractives-data) if you have questions or comments about our homepage or our transition to Gatsby.
+[Email us](mailto:nrrd@onrr.gov) or [track us down on GitHub](https://github.com/ONRR/doi-extractives-data) if you have questions or comments about our homepage or our transition to Gatsby.